MichaelAmaro/Final-Project-CSCI-3340/README.md

 # Project Overview
 - View academic calandar dates
 - View events being held by orgs
-- View and filter campus events E or B or E&B
+- View and filter campus events Edinburg or Brownsville or both
 - Match with other students attending the same event
 - Post or read announcements